Washington State Housing Finance Commission HOME | SITE MAP | SEARCH | CONTACT Facebook Twitter

 One way that the STEP program is made more affordable for nonprofit borrowers is by the reduction in the number of involved parties.
 STEP bonds involve only the borrower, the Commission, the lender, the fiscal agent, and each party’s attorney.
 There are no underwriters or rating agencies involved in the process.

-Each project is assigned to a Finance Associate in the Multifamily Housing & Community Facilities Division of the Commission.
-The Finance Associate helps the borrower through the bond process by reviewing the application, arranging for meetings and conference calls, and by being the connector between the various parties involved in the transaction.
+Each project is assigned to an analyst in the Multifamily Housing & Community Facilities Division of the Commission.
+The analyst helps the borrower through the bond process by reviewing the application, arranging for meetings and conference calls, and by being the connector between the various parties involved in the transaction.
 Bond Counsel ensures that the bonds will be tax-exempt by overseeing the bond development process, reviewing the 501(c)(3) status of the borrower, and developing the bond documents.

 The borrower needs the representation of an attorney who will sign an Opinion of Borrower’s Counsel.
 The opinion states that the nonprofit is in good standing under the laws governing its creation and existence and is duly authorized and qualified under the laws of Washington State.
 The borrower may want their attorney to review the bank’s loan documents.
 It is not necessary to have an attorney skilled in tax-exempt bonds.

-STEP lending partners can be commercial banks, thrifts, and credit unions.
+Commercial banks and thrifts can be lending partners in this program.
 Lenders use the same underwriting criteria and determine the interest rate as they would for any typical commercial loan.
 The lender’s attorney drafts the loan documents.

 The STEP process takes approximately two to four months to complete.
 The following are included in a STEP transaction: